-Discover free, open source, and secure ways email clients, and some email alternatives you may not have considered.
+Discover free, open-source, and secure email clients, along with some email alternatives you may not have considered.

 Privacy Email Tools

 - gpg4usb - A very easy to use and small portable editor to encrypt and decrypt any text-message or -file.
 For Windows and Linux.
 GPG tutorial.